 - A complete uniform set and a stethoscope should be brought with you.

 - Passion and enthusiasm to get to know Sri Lanka, lots of energy and creativity!

-- CRB Police check (or equivalent) showing that you have no previous criminal convictions, and you are able to work with children.
+- CRB Police check (or equivalent) showing that you have no previous criminal convictions.

 - Necessary vaccinations.

 - Full travel & medical insurance.
 Full assistance will be provided in getting everything you will need ready if you choose our Premium Support.

 €275 Euros per week (Introductory week is €325)

 * Check the latest currency conversions with xe.com

 ** All payments incur a 5% bank transfer fee